 AWS Lake Formation lets you create a secure data lake in days instead of months and is as simple as defining where data resides and what data access and security policies to apply.
 Lake Formation then collects data from different sources and moves it into a new data lake in Amazon S3.
 The service cleans, catalogs, and classifies data using machine learning algorithms and enables you to define access control policies.
 Users can then access a centralized catalog of data which lists available data sets and their usage terms.

-Learn more about AWS Lake Formation and sign up for the preview »
+Learn more about AWS Lake Formation and sign up »

 Run AWS analytics applications with no data movement

 Once data resides in an S3 data lake, you can use any of the following purpose-built analytics services for a range of use cases, from analyzing petabyte-scale data sets to querying the metadata of a single object.
 With an S3 data lake these can be done without resource- and time-intensive extract, transform, and load (ETL) jobs.
 You can also bring your preferred analytics platforms to your S3 data lake.